-In the past, the activity of the Marina Travelift dockyard, acquired by Sanlorenzo, was performed in this area (right bank of the river Magra).
-Sanlorenzo plans to use this land for in-service boat storage purposes.
+In the past, the activity of the Marina Travelift dockyard, acquired by Sanlorenzo, was performed in this area this land for in-service boat storage purposes.
 The Company submitted a proposal to the Park Authorities to donate a portion of its property for use as a wildlife reserve (in the long bank and in the back bank), so as to balance its impact on the surrounding territory.
 In addition, the project includes work to be performed on the land without the need to cover it with concrete, as gravel will be used instead.